PJLab-ADG/LimSim/readme.md

 python ExampleReplay.py
 ```

-> We've uploaded some simulation cases on OneDrive, which you can download and replay by clicking on the links: [Google Drive](https://drive.google.com/drive/folders/1x2H-wkl1XyxkSzkdMfnEEJMzn3QHnN_0?usp=drive_link)
+> We've uploaded some simulation cases on OneDrive, which you can download and replay by clicking on the links: [Google Drive](https://drive.google.com/drive/folders/1x2H-wkl1XyxkSzkdMfnEEJMzn3QHnN_0?usp=drive_link).
+>
+> If you want to try a close-loop simulation with memory module, you need to download the folder `memory_library` and put it under the `db/` path.

 ### 3. Decisions evaluation 📝
 After the (M)LLMs' autonomous driving task is completed, running the following code will evaluate the (M)LLMs' decision results :